Moarram/headline/README.md

 ### *Exit Code*
 `→ <code> (<meaning>)`

-When enabled with `HEADLINE_DO_ERR=true`, print non-zero exit codes ahead of the prompt.
-The exit code meaning is merely a guess for the semi-standard exit codes (in the range 126-143) and is often incorrect.
+When enabled with `HL_ERR_MODE=on`, print non-zero exit codes ahead of the prompt.
+The exit code meaning is merely a guess for the semi-standard exit codes (in the range 126-143) and may be incorrect.

 ### *Clock*
-When enabled with `HEADLINE_DO_CLOCK=true`, display the time to the right of the prompt.
+When enabled with `HL_CLOCK_MODE=on`, display the time to the right of the prompt.

+### *Thin*
+When enabled with `HL_THIN=on`, only print the information line if it has changed.

 <br>